 - Study background, scope and methodology.

 - GI concepts and definitions, including concepts of ecosystem services, biodiversity and their links to human health and well-being.

 - A literature review of key GI benefits categorized as follows:

-- o Human health and well-being.
+- Human health and well-being.

-- Community liveability.
+- o Community liveability.

-- Economic benefits.
+- o Economic benefits.

 - Climatic modification.

 - Water management.

 - Urban ecology.

-- o Food production.
+- Food production.

 - Study conclusions and recommendations.

 - A list of references cited in the text is also provided at the end of each chapter of the report.

-1.4 Green Infrastructure research
+1.5 Green Infrastructure research